AirshiftMedia/OpenMOS/README.md

 For more information about the MOS protocol, see https://www.mosprotocol.com This project is not affiliated with MOS Group.

-The project maintains native binaries for Windows, macOS and Linux.
+When the maturity level reaches early beta, the project shall make available native binaries for Windows, macOS and Linux.
 Dependencies are to be kept as minimal as possible.